jasonbishop/fasts3plusglacier/README.md

 Use a single disk stream to fill buffers.
 Once a buffer is full, the multipart upload is kicked off and the disk read is picked up by another buffer.
 As long there is an available buffer then the disk is read continuously.
-Technically the disk is ready by many threads, but some care is taken to make sure only one thread is reading at any one time.
+Technically the disk is read by many threads, but some care is taken to make sure only one thread is reading at any one time.
+This has additional advantages for parallel filesystems such as GPFS and Lustre, where opening a file and reading a data block is an expensive operation.

-The end result is the disk is read sequentially, the network in parallel, and the two are largely asynchronous to each other.
+The end result is the disk is read sequentially while the network is parallel.

 ## Modes of operation